TechGrounds-Cloud8/cloud8-QuincyTjia/08_Project_01/Design Document.md

 I managed to encrypt the webserver volume.
 Now I need to encrypt the backupvault.
 After encrypting the backupVault, I will first make a windows adminserver before encrypting the disk for the admin server.

+22-07-2022: After some extra research I actually found out that the backups from VM's are always encrypted in the Vault.
+So I don't have to do that anymore.

+ # Index HTML

+The Product owners said that the default apache website should be replaced, so I had to figure out how to do that.
+The first step was to make simple html file.
+After that I had to make sure the script is uploaded in the S3 bucket when the stack is deployed.
+After some more research I managed to make sure a new html file is add during the deployment.
+Within this file, users of the program can add html code to configure the website.